Athena’s Harvest Farm

-Seeking 3 or 4 full season interns from May – through late November, often recent grads who want to learn about farming, or others with a genuine interest in the work and lifestyle of small scale sustainable agriculture, and sometimes college students taking some semesters off or looking for an internship, Preference is given to people with prior experience and demonstrated interest in farming as a probable or certain vocation, but all will receive consideration.
+Seeking 3 or 4 full season interns from May – through late November, often recent grads who want to learn about farming or others with a genuine interest in the work and lifestyle of small scale sustainable agriculture, and sometimes college students taking some semesters off or looking for an internship, Preference is given to people with prior experience and demonstrated interest in farming as a probable or certain vocation, but all will receive consideration.
 We have had interns use this experience as part of an “official” academic internship requirement, and we can work with you to see if we meet the requirements for your program.
 Opportunities for continued employment and advancement may exist beyond the first season.

 Over the course of a season, activities will consist of a wide variety of field work, greenhouse work, planting, transplanting, harvesting, weeding, washing, irrigating, pruning, flower arranging, covering and uncovering beds, packing, delivering, mulching, market prep, produce selling, equipment/tool/vehicle maintenance, construction, land maintenance, mowing, fence mending, organic pest control, wood cutting, social media engagement, and a multitude of other tasks.
 Though not certified, we exclusively use organic best practices to grow diverse fruits and vegetables while maintaining our farm’s soil health and ecological balance.
 No synthetic pesticides, fertilizers, or herbicides are used, and we don’t plant any GMOs.

 Ideally, our interns will begin at approximately the same time, arriving as a cohort for living and learning purposes.
 All of our interns will regularly do and be exposed to all of the types of work mentioned above (with planting, picking, weeding, harvesting, washing, food preservation/canning, and market related activities being the bulk of the work), but we prefer that our interns also take on a few areas of particular focus/interest, and increasing responsibility.
 Fear not, we will train you (or perhaps, you will train us, depending on your prior experience).

 Possible areas of focus include (but are not limited to):